devscanr/certification/README.md

 **A certificate from DevScanr confirms the authenticity of a specialization and seniority** of its respective holder.
 It acknowledges that these key statements, declared in a resume or on a GitHub profile page are correct.

-The validation process involves a deep analysis of a GitHub profile: repositories, contributions, activities, social metrics, ratings, etc. using by dedicated machine learning algorithms.
+The validation process involves an automatic analysis of a GitHub profile: repositories, contributions, activities, social metrics, ratings, etc. by dedicated ML algorithms.
 Additionally, each certificate is manually approved by a subject matter expert from our team.

 This document establishes a strong foundation of trust to engineers’ skills for the following reasons: